| |

 considered one of the best overall indicators of market performance

-and mutual fund manager's goal is to beat it.
 The NASDAQ Composite Index Similar to the S&P 500, the NASDAQ Composite Index includes a wide range of companies.
 The recent surge in popularity for technological stocks has launched the NASDAQ into the spotlight and the composite index is arguably one of the most followed indexes in the world.
 Created By:

 NASD in 1971 Advantages: The NASDAQ Composite